Hegemonic Masculinity and Emphasized Femininity

 REJECTION OF MASCULINITY AND FEMININITY

 Courage, aggression, toughness, sensitivity, gentleness and empathy are traits which any human being can possess regardless of gender.
-Men aren’t born with one set of traits and women with another set.
-Every human is born with both this and that.

 CHALLENGING HEGEMONIC MASCULINITY AND EMPHASIZED FEMININITY